-- September 1 through September 4: Laugh your way through the unofficial end-of-summer weekend at the first annual Baltimore Comedy Festival.
+Laugh your way through the unofficial end-of-summer weekend at the second annual Baltimore Comedy Festival.
 Fourteen diverse venues from bars to art theaters host stand-up comics to keep you entertained all weekend.
+The festivities start on August 29 at Motor House and continue through the weekend.
 Some shows are free.